2 ZERO HUNGER

 • Indigenous Food Culture Preservation

-In collaboration with the Office of Ainu Relations and Initiatives, the university hosts food fairs that highlight sustainable indigenous food culture.
-These limited-time events introduce traditional Ainu dietary practices to the campus community, strengthening cultural understanding while showcasing sustainable food traditions passed down through generations.
-Furthermore, the initiatives contribute to the preservation of traditional local crops and reinforce the foundation for sustainable food production.
+In collaboration with the Office of Ainu Relations and Initiatives, the university hosts food fairs that highlight Indigenous food culture rooted in local ecosystems.
+These limited-time events introduce traditional Ainu dietary practices to the campus community, strengthening cultural understanding while showcasing traditional foodways passed down through generations.
+Furthermore, the initiatives contribute to the preservation of traditional local crops and reinforce the foundation for responsible local production.

 • Comprehensive Campus Food Network

 The university maintains a network of several cafeterias and multiple convenience stores, some operating 24 hours.
-Cooperative food services prioritize local Hokkaido produce, ensuring fresh and high-quality ingredients while supporting the regional economy.
+Cooperative food services prioritise local Hokkaido produce, ensuring fresh and high-quality ingredients while supporting the regional economy.
 Through partnerships with local companies, the campus also serves sustainably produced Hokudai Tankaku beef and dairy products from the university’s own stock farm.
-In addition, by emphasizing local production for local consumption, the university minimizes the need for chemical additives used for long-term storage in distribution, thereby providing fresh and healthy meals that support the sustainability and well-being of students and staff.
+In addition, by emphasising local production for local consumption, the university minimises the need for chemical additives used for long-term storage in distribution, thereby providing fresh and healthy meals that support the sustainability and well-being of students and staff.

 Learn more: Hokudai Tankaku beef (External Site)